 Claude wins for writing quality and careful reasoning; Gemini wins for speed, multimodal breadth, and Google ecosystem integration.
 That's the short version.
 The longer version is messier, because "which AI is better" depends entirely on what you're doing with it — drafting a 3,000-word report is a different job from summarising a YouTube video or querying a spreadsheet.
-I've spent the last three months using both Claude and Gemini for client work, internal content, and research tasks, and the differences are sharper than most comparison articles let on.
+Across the kinds of work these tools get used for — drafting, internal content, and research — the differences between Claude and Gemini are sharper than most comparison articles let on.

 Quick Verdict